Connecticut Children's Medical Center

 The National Brain Tumor Society provides this free download, "Frankly Speaking About Cancer: Brain Tumors," as a good source of information about brain tumors.

 An article from Ashley Davis Bush, LCSW, licensed psychotherapist and grief support counselor, to help those experiencing grief and others understand the ongoing nature of grief, the continued relationship with their loved one, and the ability to transcend grief.

 Have A Chance

 A not-for-profit organization dedicated to helping individuals and families impacted by a brain tumor find the most appropriate and innovative therapies.
-Have a Chance is committed to researching treatments that touch on the four elements of healing: Conventional, alternative, spiritual and psychological.
+Have a Chance is committed to researching treatments that touch on four elements of healing: conventional, alternative, spiritual and psychological.